-School Led Tutoring and COVID Catch-up grants, which continue into the 2022-23 academic year, contribute towards some of the costs incurred in relation to closing attainment gaps, however, these do not cover the full cost of provision and will not be sufficient to address all increased need.
+The longer-term impact of COVID are being felt through the lower outcomes achieved by pupils in formal assessments, compared to results prior to the pandemic.
+National Tutoring and Recovery Premium grants, which continued in the 2022-23 academic year, contribute towards some of the costs incurred in relation to closing attainment gaps, however, these do not cover the full cost of provision and will not be sufficient to address all increased need.